kiddiRU/Verk1_H1/designDocument/sketch.md

 b Back

 #### Edit Team
+1 Add Player
+2 Remove Player
+b Back

+##### Add Player
+{NOTE} if the player is already in a team it should show that

+Enter a player name or the first letter(s) to search or q to quit: some player handle

+--> some player handle is available
+--> Do you want to add them to your team?
+Y Yes
+N No

+##### Remove Player
+--> List of player in the team
+Input player to remove or q to quit:

+#### Leave Team
+{NOTE} IF Team Captain and there are still player in the team then promote new team captain {NOTE} If Team Captain and he was last in the team then archive the team

+--> You have successfully leaved {team_name}

 ### Create a Team
---> By creating a Team you will automatically be promoted to Team Captain
+{NOTE} By creating a Team you will automatically be promoted to Team Captain

 Input unique name:
+{Maybe} URL / HOMEPAGE:
+{Maybe} ASCII ART:

+--> List All clubs
+Join a club:

 ## Register